dhost-project/dhost/doc/oauth2.md

 ./manage.py createsuperuser
 ```

+## OAuth2 Authorization code flow

-## OAuth2 for back-end of the app server
+The OAuth2 flow used for the dashboard web client.

 To create an app go to the admin interface : `http://localhost:8000/admin/oauth2/application/add/`.